danielscholl/iac-terraform/modules/app-service/README.md

 | vnet_subnet_id                | _(Optional)_                         | The VNet integration subnet gateway identifier. |

+The app_service_config object accepts the following keys:

 > __app_service_config__
 ```
-Each entry produces an instance of a web app with the desired container image
+The app_service_config object produces an instance of a web app with the desired container image.

 {
   web1 = { image = "azuredocs/aci-helloworld:latest" },